smashkoala/CarND-PID-Control-Project/README.md

 4. Describe how the final hyperparameters were chosen.
 First, I tried to run the vehicle by setting both I and D = 0.0.
 For this, I set the target speed of vehicle less than 20 mph, since if the speed is higher,the vehicle oscillates more often.
-Once, the vehicle can finish one lap of the course, I increased the speed up to 40 mph.
+Once, the vehicle can finish one lap of the course with the P component = 0.3, I increased the speed up to 40 mph.
 The vehicle oscillates more often with this speed.
-In order to reduce the oscillations, I chose the D component, which is 3.0 used in the lesson, and kept the I component still 0.0.
+In order to reduce the oscillations, I chose the D component, which is 3.0 used in the lesson, and kept the P component 0.3 and the I component still 0.0.
 I changed the D several times to set it between
 2.0 and 4.0, but in the end 3.0 was the best fit by looking at the behavior of vehicle.
 Lastly, I set the I component to 0.1, and I realized that with this setting, the vehicle does not run straight from the begging.
 Then I set it to very small value, which is 0.000001.
-It seems that this compensate some steering biases.
+It seems that this compensates some steering biases.

 5. The vehicle must successfully drive a lap around the track.
 Yes, the vehicle successfully drives a lap with the speed of 40 mph.